cubermitis/cubermitis.github.io/index.md

 ## Who's Cubermitis

-Cubermitis is group of CTF goers and friends who like having fun and who thrive on challenges.
+Cubermitis is a group of CTF goers and friends who like having fun and who thrive on challenges.
 Cubermitis is based in Montréal, Canada.

 ### Competitions